Find Reliable Heat Pump Repair Specialists Near You

 Refrigerant

-Refrigerant is a fluid that circulates through the heat pump system, absorbing and releasing heat to facilitate temperature control. .
+Refrigerant is a substance used for heat transfer.
 A trained technician should always handle refrigerant.

 Reversing Valve